Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Origin of three generations of neutrinos

-Although the picture of topological defect provided by condensed matter models is very promising and insightful for us to understand the origin of three generations of neutrinos, a fundamental theory does not necessarily to be emerged from any pre-assuming topological defect model.
-Here we provide an alternative understanding for the origin of three generations of neutrinos by proposing a possible internal structure of a Majorana fermion.
-As seen in Fig. \ref{internal}, we conjecture that a Majorana fermion is actually made up of four Majorana zero modes located on the four vertices of a tetrahedra at cutoff scale.
-In this picture, the $SO(3)$ spacial rotation can be realized by the classical rotation of the tetrahedra.
-The origin of three generations of neutrinos can be explained by three different ways to form a pair of particle and anti-particle out of four Majorana modes, namely, $c_{L(R)}^\dagger $, $d_{L(R)}^\dagger $ and $f_{L(R)}^\dagger $, identified by the $T^4=-1$, $(TP)^4=-1$ and $(TC)^4=-1$ symmetries that the particles/anti-particles carry.
-Indeed, both the internal structure and topological defect picture share the same spirit: the Hilbert space for each pair of Majorana modes must be spatially separated at cutoff scale to make the projective representations $T^4=-1$, $(TP)^4=-1$ and $(TC)^4=-1$ meaningful.
-Thus, the neutrino mass mixing physics can be naturally understood as the resonance among the three different quantum states out of four Majorana zero modes, and such a picture would be very useful for us to compute the mass mixing matrix, which will be presented in next section.
-Unfortunately, the above single particle picture can not be generalized into quantum field theory since a rigorous way to incorporate the internal structure of a fundamental particle is absent so far, however, if we have already introduced three independent Majorana fields, there is no difficulty for us to use quantum field theory to describe them.
-In the following, we present the quantum field theory description for the three generations of neutrinos.
+Although the lattice model of topological defects is very promising and insightful for us to understand the origin of three generations of neutrinos, it has been believed that a fundamental theory does not necessarily emerge from any pre-assumed lattice model.
+Here we would like to provide an alternative understanding for the origin of three generations of neutrinos by proposing a possible internal structure of a Majorana fermion.
+As seen in Fig. \ref{internal}, we conjecture that a Majorana fermion is actually made up of four topological Majorana zero modes located on the four vertices of a tetrahedra at cutoff scale.
+However, since a topological Majorana zero mode carries Non-abelian statistics and could not be a point-like particle in 3D, it must be attached to the end of a fundamental open string.
+In such a physical picture, the origin of three generations of neutrinos can be explained by three different ways of forming a pair of complex fermions(with opposite spin polarizations) out of four topological Majorana modes, namely, $c_{L(R)}^\dagger $, $d_{L(R)}^\dagger $ and $f_{L(R)}^\dagger $, identified by the $T^4=-1$, $(TP)^4=-1$ and $(T \overline C)^4=-1$ symmetries that each complex fermion carries.

+Indeed, both the internal structure and topological defect picture share the same spirit: the Hilbert space for each pair of topological Majorana modes must be spatially separated at cutoff scale to make the projective representations $T^4=-1$, $(TP)^4=-1$ and $(T \overline C)^4=-1$ meaningful.
+Thus, the three generations of neutrinos can be uniquely identified by the fractionalized $\overline C, P, T$ symmetries that they carry at cutoff energy scale.
+We would like to stress that since a Dirac fermion can always be decomposed into a pair of Majorana fermions, the topological Majorana zero mode scenario will be applicable for the Dirac fermion as well.
+As a result, the origin of three generations of quarks and charged leptons can be understood in the same way.
+Unfortunately, the above single particle picture can not be generalized into quantum field theory, since a rigorous way to incorporate the internal structure of a fundamental quantum field is absent so far.